oerg866/win98-quickinstall/README.md

 * `win98-driver-lib-base`

   These drivers will be processed and packaged alongside the OS data.
-If selected during installation, these drivers are integrated into windows and will be found during any hardware detection.
+If selected during installation, these drivers are integrated into Windows and will be found during any hardware detection.

   This includes many network drivers, common sound and video card drivers, storage drivers, etc.